Full-Time Summer Law Clerk (Summer 2022)

 Qualified candidates will have excellent research and writing skills, experience and/or interest in child and youth advocacy, and a desire to explore the nonprofit legal aid and systemic advocacy environments as a possible career path.
 We are particularly interested in hearing from students with personal, lived experience in child welfare and juvenile justice systems and people from historically marginalized identities that are disproportionately represented in the child welfare and juvenile justice systems.
 YLC believes that those who have experienced these systems are best positioned to understand the impacts of systems-change, and we’re committed to developing youth advocates with lived experience through our hiring practices.

-This position will be an unfunded, volunteer position, and most summer law clerks pursue funding through their institution’s public interest or other funding program in order to participate.
-However, we may have a limited number of need-based, YLC-funded positions available for students unable to obtain their own funding.
+This position will be an unpaid, volunteer position; most summer law clerks pursue funding through their institution’s public interest funding program or other funding program in order to participate.
+However, we may have a limited number of need-based, YLC-funded positions available for students unable to obtain their own summer funding.
 Please indicate in your cover letter if you might be interested in one of our funded positions.

-Applications may be submitted at any time.
-Our team will start review in early 2021 and will schedule interviews beginning the week of January 18th.
-We anticipate filling most positions by mid- to late February.
-In the event that your timeline for making a decision about where you will spend your summer is more accelerated than this, please let us know in your cover letter and we may be able to offer earlier consideration.
+Applications may be submitted at any time before the final application deadline.
+Our team will begin review of applications and interview scheduling in early January 2022.
+We anticipate filling most or all positions and notifying candidates by mid- to late February 2022.
+In the event that your timeline for making a decision about where you will spend your summer is more accelerated than our planned timeline, please let us know in your cover letter, as we may be able to offer earlier consideration for strong candidates.

 Please submit a cover letter, resume, list of three professional/academic references, and a writing sample using the application form below.
+Law school transcripts are not required for this application and will not be taken into consideration in the hiring process if received.
 Students with personal lived experience in the child welfare and/or juvenile justice systems are strongly encouraged to explain their personal motivations for pursuing a legal advocacy career in their cover letter!

 The Youth Law Center is an equal opportunity employer.